Lok Ma Chau: Lok Ma Chau Loop

+Following the river straightening efforts on the Sham Chun River, Lok Ma Chau Loop, which was once previously linked to Shenzhen adjoined Hong Kong.
+Consequently, it was officially incorporated into Hong Kong's jurisdiction in 2017.

 The proposed Lok Ma Chau Loop Innovation and Technology Park is located just east of the border post and will be expected to generate up to 1.2 million square metres of additional office space when completed.